rhcreynold/workshop-operator-lab-guide/workshops/ansible-for-devops/setting-up-version-control.rst

 .. admonition:: Why is this important?

-  This allows content you create in this workshop to be used by simply using a different inventory.
+  This practice allows content you create in this workshop to be used in other environments by simply using a different inventory.

-Let's create your initial inventory with a ``gogs`` group.
+Let's create your initial inventory with ``gogs`` and ``registry`` groups.
 In your home directory, /home/|student_name|, create a directory named ``devops-workshop``.

 .. code-block:: bash